syncfusion-content/javascript-docs/js/api/ejRTE.md

         the displayed content.
 A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area. </p></textarea > <script>
-    // Initializes the RTE with the toolsList value specified.
+    // Initializes the RTE with the specified toolsList value.
     $("#rteSample").ejRTE({toolsList: ["formatStyle", "font", "style", "effects", "alignment", "lists", "indenting", "clipboard", "doAction", "clear", "links", "images", "media", "tables", "casing", "customTools"]
  });
 </script>